-If you're having trouble accessing an e-book, online journal, or database while off campus, these strategies may help.
+If you're having trouble accessing an e-book, online journal, database, or streaming media while off campus, these strategies may help.
 If you continue to have trouble accessing an online resource from off campus, use the Report an Access Problem form.

 Make sure we have the materials

 Check the title of the e-book, online journal, or database in the Library Catalog.
 The catalog record will have links to online access and note the years that are available online for journals.

 You may access our resources from off campus by clicking on the link in the catalog and then typing in your UNH username and password in the login screen.
 If you don't know your username or password, go to Login Help.

 Not everything works on all browsers

 If you're using Internet Explorer, try Firefox, Chrome, or Safari if you are on a Mac.
 In IE on Windows, it's easy to have told the browser not to open windows with mixed security.
 IE will ask if it's OK to open a non-secure window within that frame.
 The default answer is "No" which makes it more difficult to view the document.
 This setting can be changed in IE by:

 - In the ’Miscellaneous’ section change “Display mixed content” to Enable